Juaben: Location

 The town is close to the Ejisu-Juaben Municipal district's capital, Ejisu.
 Its geographical coordinates are 6° 49' 0" North, 1° 26' 0" West.

 Education

 Juaben is known for the Juaben Secondary School.
 The school is a second cycle institution.

 Agriculture

 Three types of soil are predominantly found in the area which support cash crops such as cocoa, coffee, oil palm and citrus; dry season vegetables such as sweet potatoes, sugarcane and rice; and annual and semi-perennial crops such as plantain, cocoyam and bananas.

 Healthcare

 The Juaben Hospital is the town's primary healthcare institution.

 Sport

-A large number of residents in the town are supporters of the English professional football club, inspired by the childhood support of resident Owusu Boakye Amando.
-Aston Villa F.C.
+A large number of residents in the town are supporters of the English professional football club Aston Villa F.C., inspired by the childhood support of resident Owusu Boakye Amando.

 People of Notable Descent

 According to Amy Ashwood-Garvey, 1st wife of Jamaican Pan-Africanist founder Marcus Garvey, her grandmother told her that she descended from Dwaben (pronounced "Juaben") and that her grandmother (known as "Granny Dabas") was a captive from Juaben.
 Granny Dabas's name was Boahemaa.
 In 1924 she met J. B. Danquah in London and told him her grandmother's story and Danquah confirmed to her that Dwaben is in fact an Asante city-state.
 Fifteen years later she also met another Ghanaian Barrister Kwabena Kese.
 In 1946, Barrister Kese took Mrs Garvey to Juaben leading to the verification of her Granny Dabas' account and would later adopt the name Akosua Boahemaa.
 She would also meet Osei Tutu Agyeman Prempeh II.
 The Asante people are commonly known to Jamaicans as the freedom fighters that fought against slavery and oppression.
 The Jamaican national heroine Nanny of the Maroons was also an Asante royal.
 Many Jamaicans, even non-maroons, can also make accounts of having family of Asante descent.